Beer style: Appearance

 The visual characteristics that may be observed in a beer are colour, clarity, and nature of the head.
 Colour is usually imparted by the malts used, notably the adjunct malts added to darker beers, though other ingredients may contribute to the colour of some styles such as fruit beers.
 Colour intensity can be measured by systems such as EBC, SRM or Lovibond, but this information is rarely given to the public.

 Many beers are transparent, but some beers, such as hefeweizen, may be cloudy due to the presence of yeast making them translucent.
 A third variety is the opaque or near-opaque colour that exists with stouts, porters, schwarzbiers (black beer) and other deeply coloured styles.
 Thickness and retention of the head and the lace it can leave on the glass, are also factors in a beer's appearance.

 Aroma

 The aroma in a beer may be formed from the malt and other fermentables, the strength and type of hops, the alcohol, esters, and various other aromatic components that can be contributed by the yeast strain, and other elements that may derive from the water and the brewing process.

 Flavour

-The taste characteristics of a beer may come from the type and amount of malt used, flavours imparted by the yeast, and strength of bitterness.
+The taste characteristics of a beer may come from the type and amount of malt used, flavours imparted by the yeast, and the strength of bitterness.
 Bitterness can be measured on an International Bitterness Units scale, and in North America a number of brewers record the bitterness on this scale as IBUs.